Jarmos-san/hugo-blog/README.md

 - Transparency is a major aspect in everything I do in life.
 The same applies to my personal website as well.
 That said, I try to keep stuff related to it as open-source as possible on the repository.
 So, in other words, my website will forever be open-sourced.
 - Privacy-first.
 My site uses [Cloudflare Analytics][Cloudflare Analytics] as an alternative to Google Analytics to respect my audience's privacy concerns.
 All I care about is how much traffic am I getting & that's all.
 So, Cloudflare Analytics satisfies my needs.
 - Knowledge-sharing over aesthetics.
 Visit my site & you'll find it's pretty simple & minimalist.
 That's intentional as I want my audiences to read my content & take home some valuable lessons.
 Intrusive popups & marketing gimmicks aren't my thing, so I try to keep that away from my personal site.
 - Make it a Wordpress alternative.
-Hence, it even supports an admin panel powered by [Netlify CMS][Netlify CMS Landing Page] (_Work-In-Progress_)!
+Hence, it even supports an admin panel powered by [Forestry][Forestry.io]!

 So, if the aforementioned points matters to you, then fo ahead & check out how to get your own blog which looks similar to mine.